yichunzhao/spring-aop-programming/README.md

 ### Aspect and Advice
 Aspect: defines a common concern across many classes.
 Advice: a block of code that handles an Aspect, a common concern.

-The advice provides PointCut with a solution, i.e. a block of code that will be re-used across many classes.
+Advice: provides PointCut with a block of code that will be re-used across many classes.

 ### Type of Advice
 * Before-Advice: @Before